 There are a few basic types of stabilizers, and many of them come in different weights.
 Each kind will typically list the most appropriate usage, but you can try a few and see what you like best for what you are working on.

-Fusible - This stabilizer is most commonly used with sewing (and is referred to as interfacing), but it's the type I use most often for standard embroidery.
-It is ironed to the wrong side of the fabric before stitching and remains on the work after you're finished.
+Fusible - This stabilizer is most commonly used with sewing (and is referred to as interfacing), but it's great for standard embroidery.
+It is ironed to the wrong side of the fabric before stitching and remains on the back of your work after you're finished.

 Cut-Away - Most commonly used with machine embroidery, cut-away stabilizer is also good for hand embroidery on stretchy fabrics.
 Baste or hoop it in place on the wrong side of the fabric before stitching.
-The stabilizer under your embroidery remains, but you cut away any excess after you're done.
+The stabilizer under your embroidery remains, but any excess is cut away after you're done.